Cornwall Monarchs: Senior team season records

-Other teams & activities
+Other teams and activities

 In 2008, the club established the Cornish Academy of American football, a programme aimed at offering youngsters in Cornwall a chance to gain experience in the sport.
 The academy is composed of twelve teams based all over Cornwall split into three divisions of four teams.
 The best players from each team will then be selected to play for "Team Cornwall" which will then play in the National League against other youngsters.
 When a player reaches 18 years of age he can then move up to the Cornish Sharks development team and when ready, can move into the Cornish Sharks.

 The club also operates a Player Exchange Programme in action with two international teams, namely the Tacoma Invaders in Washington, USA and the Brisbane Rhinos in Australia.

 In 2014, the club's u17 academy team finished 3rd at the youth, junior and flag Britbowl finals.